IRS Statute of Limitations on Collections: CSED Rules for Tax Liability

 - If you don’t file a return, the IRS can file a substitute return on your behalf.
 The filing of a substitute return assesses the tax against you.

 If you never file a return, the tax is not assessed, which means the collections period never starts.
 The IRS can go back several decades and assess tax for unfiled returns, although this rarely happens.
 Once the IRS has assessed the tax, they still have ten years to collect.

 How to Find Out Your CSEDs

 You need to know your tax assessment date to determine what your CSED is.
-It’s possible that you could have several different tax assessment dates if you have debt from multiple tax years or had a deficiency assessment.
+It’s possible that you could have several different tax assessment dates if you have liability from multiple tax years or had a deficiency assessment.

 Some IRS notices may state your tax assessment date.
 You can also request your personal tax transcripts from the IRS online or by mail.
 A tax professional can request transcripts on your behalf once you sign an IRS power of attorney form.